Understanding the Role of a Life Coach

 What Does a Life Coach Do?

-A life coach plays a multifaceted role in the lives of their clients.
-They provide guidance, support, and encouragement to help individuals gain clarity, set achievable goals, and take action towards their desired outcomes.
+A life coach works closely with their clients to set and achieve meaningful goals.
+They employ a range of techniques and strategies to help individuals overcome obstacles, develop clarity, and create positive changes in their lives.
 Here are some key aspects of what a life coach does:

 Setting and Achieving Goals